 The Department of Internal Medicine – Transmountain is a new department of the Paul L. Foster School of Medicine.
 The department has clinical operations at The Hospitals of Providence Transmountain Campus and the adjacent Texas Tech Physicians of El Paso at Transmountain clinic site.

 Opened in 2017, the department serves the primary and subspecialty medical needs of West El Paso and Southern New Mexico.
-We are in a very rapid growth phase with a superb group of physicians already on site and many more being recruited.
+We have a superb group of physicians already on site and more being recruited.

 The mission of our department is to deliver outstanding, efficient, cost effective and compassionate medical care for the region in an environment enriched by medical education, innovation and research.

 - We are a comprehensive medical center serving patients locally, regionally and from across the border.
 We provide accessible, state-of-the-art health care and are committed to the highest quality and safety standards.